revng/revng/share/doc/revng/references/ptml.md

 An action is defined by the following attributes:

 * `data-action-context-location`: indicates that the contained snippet has the specified context and allows the PTML viewer to activate the supported actions.
 Nested element can specify different context locations; in this case the viewer should pick the innermost one.
-* `data-allowed-actions`: in some cases, the set of posisble actions needs to be restricted to a subset of all possible actions, in this case this attribute is used.
+* `data-allowed-actions`: in some cases, the set of possible actions needs to be restricted to a subset of all possible actions, in this case this attribute is used.